Master hexagonal architecture in Rust

 Since our Author and CreateAuthorError are both Send, a Future that wraps them can be too 20.

-But what good is a repository if its methods return thread-safe Futures, but the repo itself is stuck on just one?
+But what good is a repository if its methods return thread-safe Futures, but the repo itself is bound to a single thread?
 Let's ensure AuthorRepository is Send too.

 pub trait AuthorRepository: Send { // ...}